 Nowadays you don’t have to waste valuable time going to a class.
 You can simply fire up your laptop, tablet, or mobile phone and start studying right away, wherever you are.

 This is one of the main advantages of self-prep options.
-They put you on the right track, but they don’t mess up your regular schedule, allowing you to study in your own time.
+They put you on the right track, but they don’t mess up your regular schedule, allowing you to study on your own time.

 Related content: LSAT Writing Sample – 10 Tips For Crushing It

 If you decide not to take the course route, there are still many viable prep options that won’t cost you as much.
 First, you should check the available free LSAC study materials.
 It’s always great to draw from the source (especially if it’s free).

 You may also check the free resources offered by the Khan Academy.
 It has hundreds of practice questions available on the website as well as on its mobile app.

 One more thing you can use to boost your score is to invest in LSAT prep books.
 You can get them online for as little as $30 per volume.
 They explain concepts and strategies and give you access to a couple of full-length online practice tests and hundreds of practice questions.
 That’s a good value for the money.

 Your ultimate decision will, of course, depend on your budget as well as other factors such as the amount of time you can devote to study.
 The best thing about these classes is that they give you a more structured approach to your studies.